peferron/alternate/README.md

 $ go get github.com/peferron/alternate
 ```

-Then verify than `alternate` is installed:
+Then verify that `alternate` is installed:

 ```shell
 $ alternate